Public holiday pay and entitlements for state system employees

 • Hairdressers Award

-View the WA award summary for these awards for information on the rates for Easter Saturday.
+View the WA award summary for these awards for the pay rates for Easter Saturday.

-• If you are covered by an industrial agreement, please check the specific provisions in the agreement by contacting the human resources area of your employing organisation.
+Employees who are covered by an industrial agreement should check the specific provisions in the agreement by contacting the human resources area of your employing organisation.

 Last modified: